 Products are categorised.
 We have different categories:

-In our case, it is the Product Category Happiness Good (GUID 11705).
+In our case, it is the Product Category Happiness (Luxury) Good (GUID 11705), the same as we can see with the Schnapps.

-This will define on which citizen level the good is used.
-In our case it will be used for Engineers and Investors.
-So, CivLevel 4.
+This will define on which lowest citizen level the good is used.
+In our case it will be used for farmers, workers and artisans.
+So, CivLevel 1.

 Define where this good is assosiated with.
 There are a couple of regions we can choose from:

 We can combine multiple regions.
-For example for us the citrus comes from the New World and we produce the good in the Old World.
+For example we could also add the wooden toys to some New World population tiers so we have 2 regions where the good is being used.
 So both are associated with our good.

 Define where this good will be produced.
 There are a couple of regions we can choose from: